sunlightpolicy/opendatapoliciesstatic/_documents/kansas-city-mo-2015-10-08.md

 ## Sec.
 2-2132.
 Procurement, processes and publishing of open data.

-(a) Whenever possible, technology shall be procured and efficient processes shall be used in a way that advances the policy of making public data and information open and available through the use of open data standards and formats.
+(a) <span class="g-outside-services">Whenever possible, technology shall be procured and efficient processes shall be used in a way that advances the policy of making public data and information open and available through the use of open data standards and formats.</span>

 (b) To the extent prudent and practical, the City shall: